opensearch-project/project-website/_posts/2026-02-25-Data-Prepper-2.14-is-now-available.md

 In Data Prepper 2.14, you can now configure the `aws_lambda` processor to use streaming invocations.
 This allows you to receive responses larger than 6 MB, making it especially useful when the output exceeds the size of the input data.

-## Cross-region S3 sink
+## Cross-region s3 sink

-Data Prepper's `s3` sink now supports writing to S3 buckets across multiple regions.
+Data Prepper's `s3` sink now supports writing to Amazon Simple Storage Service (Amazon S3) buckets across multiple AWS Regions.

-Previously, a single `s3` sink could only write to buckets in one region, which limited the use of one of its key features---dynamic bucket names.
+Previously, a single `s3` sink could only write to buckets in one Region, which limited the use of one of its key features---dynamic bucket names.

-With this enhancement, you can specify dynamic bucket names that adapt to different regions.
+With this enhancement, you can specify dynamic bucket names that adapt to different Regions.
 For example, you can define a bucket like `myorganization-${/aws/region}`.
 Data Prepper will then write to buckets such as `myorganization-us-east-2` and `myorganization-eu-central-1`.

 ## forward_to pipelines